vippsas/vipps-partner-api/README.md

 <!-- END_COMMENT -->

-The Vipps Partner API allows partners to retrieve information about their merchants and their sale units by using their partner keys.
+The Vipps Partner API allows partners to retrieve information about their merchants and their sales units by using their partner keys.

 For general information for Vipps partners, see
 [Vipps Partners](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner).